 When they are very young, before a school age, it’s good to get them used to the dentist and they will probably enjoy it.

 A regular visit to your family dentist means that any dental problems can be kept on top of earlier, which can safeguard against further issues as well.

-You might also enjoy reading 5 Practical Tips for a Successful First Visit To The Dentist
+You May Also Enjoy 5 Practical Tips for a Successful First Visit To The Dentist